Whatsapp Icon

 • mild cramping

 After an enteroscopy procedure, some patients may experience complications.
-Pancreatitis, internal hemorrhage, and ripping off the small intestinal wall are among them.
-Some people may experience adverse reactions to anesthesia.
-This is why this is normally avoided by pregnant women, persons who are overweight, and people who have heart or lung illness.
+Pancreatitis, internal haemorrhage, and ripping off the small intestinal wall are among them.
+Some people may experience adverse reactions to anaesthesia.
+This is why this is normally avoided by pregnant women, persons who are overweight, and people who have heart or lung illnesses.

 Make sure to call your doctor immediately if you're experiencing: